Kaliumhexacyanoferrat/same-http/Specification/Index.md

 ## Integration

 The main entry points for using a binding within a programming language.
-An integration may use one or multiple web servers to actually serve HTTP requests.
+An integration may use one or multiple web server technologies to actually serve HTTP requests.

 | Element | Description |
 |---|---|